 Structured-Data vocabularies help webmasters and SEOs make their content machine-readable.
 When using these vocabularies, it opens your content up to earn rich features in search as well as creating a better understanding of your site on the semantic web.
-Here are 5 vocabularies you need to know.
+Here are five vocabularies you need to know.

 In this episode of Hack My Growth, we’re going to be looking at five different structured data vocabularies, all SEOs and website owners need to know.

-Currently, the trend within the semantic web is used ontologies for more complex, maybe formal collection of terms.
-Whereas vocabulary is used when we don’t need such a strict formalization, a little looser collection of these terms.
+Currently, the trend within the semantic web is to use ontologies for more complex, maybe formal collection of terms.
+Vocabulary is used when we don’t need such a strict formalization, a little looser collection of these terms.
 But vocabularies are the basic building blocks for inference techniques on the semantic web.
 And what that means is these are the building blocks for creating those relationships and connections between concepts on the semantic web.
 And as we’ve talked about in this channel, this is really important when you want to have a deeper understanding of your website, for both the users and really for the search crawlers.
 So what are they used for?

-Schema.org is probably the most popular vocabulary when it comes to web masters and SEOs.
+Schema.org is probably the most popular vocabulary when it comes to webmasters and SEOs.
 It has a direct connection to Google’s rich features.
 Google’s one of the main companies that helped in collaboration with developing schema.org.
 The great thing about schema.org is that it’s able to be used to help improve the search visibility of our websites.
 With the increasing number of rich features that we’re seeing within the search results, schema.org has a large influence over those.
-Now it doesn’t impact all of them, but a lot of them it does.
-And when we add this type of structured data, using this vocabulary to our website, we help create those semantic connections and really just develop a better understanding of our site from the crawler’s perspective.
+It doesn’t impact all of them, but a lot of them it does, and when we add this type of structured data, using this vocabulary to our website, we help create those semantic connections and really just develop a better understanding of our site from the crawler’s perspective.

-The next type of vocabulary we are looking at is called Friend Of a Friend.
+The next type of vocabulary we are looking at is called Friend of a Friend.
 This is used to define people and the relationships between people.
 This is really cool if you do a lot of work with other people, or you want to annotate the relationships between different people within your content, or you want to build a social network in the backend, in the knowledge graph of your website.
-You can learn more about Friend Of a Friend by checking out their website, it’s a machine-readable ontology, but it’s also very easy to use.
+You can learn more about Friend of a Friend by checking out their website; it’s a machine-readable ontology, but it’s also very easy to use.
 Again, we can do it with RDFA.
 We can do it with JSON-LD or other link data markup.
-Here’s an example of a Friend Of a Friend code.
+Here’s an example of a Friend of a Friend code.

 Now if you’ve got content about Angela, or maybe Angela’s got a website, you can start to tell Google that these two different websites have relationships and they talk to each other and that Jim or James knows Angela and vice versa.
 What you’re doing is creating these relationships within the data layer of your website, it improves the understanding of your content, and it improves the overall context of what you’re talking about.
 This is a cool type of structured data that you can leverage and add into your site to create those relationships between people.

-If you’re in the e-commerce space, good relations is really, really powerful.
+If you’re in the e-commerce space, Good Relations is really, really powerful.
 It’s a web ontology and it compliments other semantic data as well.
 And specifically, we’re talking about goods and services, it does this by creating those connections between buyers and sellers and the products and services they offer.
 Now, this was integrated and has been integrated into schema.org ontology, but you can still leverage a lot of the variations within good relations to add another layer of information into your content, into your products and services on your website.
-This is important when you want to mark up your pages, your product pages to have a better understanding from the crawlers.
+This is important when you want to mark up your pages; your product pages to have a better understanding from the crawlers.
 This is going to allow you to have more visibility in search, is going to allow you to get more of that powerful information about your products and services, right within the search results.
-Again, if we look at a piece of good relations information here, you can see it down here as we talked about specifically opening hours.
+Again, if we look at a piece of good relations information here, you can see it down here as we talked specifically about opening hours.

-So we had the property, Good Relations opening hours, all the information here, the resources to the linked definitions of the days and all of that powerful information.
+We had the property, Good Relations opening hours, all the information here, the resources to the linked definitions of the days, and all of that powerful information.
 Because again, you’re allowing the search engines to understand the context of your business within a language that they understand.
 Good Relations is definitely one.
 If you do products and services on your website, you want to build those relationships and you want to start connecting that to the semantic web so that the crawlers have a better understanding of who you are, what you do, and the products and services and the relationship between that and the businesses you serve.
 What’s really cool about this piece of content here is you’re going to see there’s a number of different types of structured data.
 We’ve got Friend Of a Friend, we’ve got Good Relations, we’ve got V Car, we’ve got XSD and you’ll see them down here.

 We’ve got the depiction of the company, using Friend Of a Friend.
-We have the V Card looking at the geo coordinates, and then we’ve got Good Relations giving us all this information about the stores, opening hours and hours of operation.
+We have the V Card looking at the geo-coordinates, and then we’ve got Good Relations giving us all this information about the stores, opening hours, and hours of operation.
 As you can see, you can use multiple vocabularies that allow the crawlers to get a much deeper understanding of the content on your website.

 If we look at the code here, you can see that we can give a basic near geo, the latitude and longitude coordinates right in within the structured data, right nested underneath the homepage of Dan here.
 This is helpful when you have location-based content, whether you’ve got a location of your business, or maybe you’re tagging images that you’ve taken at a specific location.
 This is a really cool type of structured data that you use to embed that information into your site so that it’s easily crawlable and understandable from the search engines.

 Lastly, we’re going to talk about Dublin Core.
 This is a set of 15 core elements or properties that help describe resources.
-So the resources described using Dublin Core could be digital resources like video, and images and webpages, as well as physical resources, such as books or CDs or other artworks.
+The resources described using Dublin Core could be digital resources like video and images and webpages, as well as physical resources, such as books or CDs or other artworks.
 This is typically used to define resources themselves.
 This is where you would be using Dublin Core if you’ve got videos or images or web pages, you can also do it if you’re selling books or CDs and add more annotation and more information about those things right within the structured data.

-If we look at this example, you can define things like the format, and you can define the language and the publisher and the title.
+If we look at this example, you can define things like the format and you can define the language and the publisher and the title.
 You could do all of these types of things using schema.org, but you can also mix and match with some of these other formats so that you can get deeper information or extended information that you might not be able to always do within schema.org.
 There’s a ton of vocabularies out on the web, but it’s important to look at the ones that make the most sense for your business.
 If you’re just getting started, do schema.org, get used to schema.org, learn it, learn how to implement it, understand it.
 Like I mentioned before, we have a course, that’s going to walk you through exactly how to do that.
 And then you want to take the next steps and start to extend your site.
 You want to extend the visibility of your site by mixing in maybe Friend Of a Friend or Good Relations or Geo or Dublin Core in order to provide deeper, more powerful link data to the search engines and make your content go further.